 Although opportunities can exist, high fees and low liquidity keep the investment hurdle high for alternative investments.

-For hedge funds, any measurable “alpha” is disputable, often include leverage and lack much real diversification.
+For hedge funds, any measurable “alpha” is disputable, often include leverage and lack much real diversification away from public equities.
 Yet, the average fees as reported by the AIMA are close to 1.75% annually and 17.5% of the upside performance.
 Also, liquidity is highly restricted.

 With that said, we do acknowledge that hedge funds can offer access to certain markets otherwise closed to investors and many profit by providing liquidity in times of stress.
 Some that employ short strategies can also offset risk in other areas of a portfolio.
 Still, to overcome their fee structure, tax inefficiency, illiquidity, etc., the opportunity needs to be glaring for us to consider a hedge fund.